Functional Weak Limit of Random Walks in Cooling Random Environment

 \subsection{Functional Weak Limit under the Slow and Fast Cooling}

 In this section we will introduce our main results of the weak limit of $(\tilde X_k/\sqrt{\chi_n(\tau)},~k=1,2,...,n)$ where $\tilde X_k=X_k(\omega)-\mathbb{E}(X_k)$ is the centered walk\footnotemark of $X_k$ under both polynomial and exponential cooling.
-Since the walk $(\tilde X_k,~k=1,2,...,n)$ is a discrete time random walk and we are considering the scaled(under both time and space parameters) weak limit of it, it is reasonable to make this discrete-time-walk a continuous random walk $X_t^n$ within the time interval $t\in[0,1]$.
-The simplest way to solve this is to connect every two neighbours in the walk by a linear line.
+Since the walk $(\tilde X_k,~k=1,2,...,n)$ is a discrete time random walk and we are considering the scaled (under both time and space parameters) weak limit of it, it is reasonable to make this discrete-time-walk a continuous random walk $X_t^n$ within the time interval $t\in[0,1]$.
+The simplest way to solve this is to make the process piecewise linear.
 To this end, define